PiterWeb/RemoteController/README.md

 | PC Controller (XInput/DirectInput) 	| Xbox Controller (XInput) 	| PlayStation Controler
 |---------	|-------	|-------	|
 | ✔       	| ✔     	| ❌     	|

+## Self Hosting ☁

+There is no way to self-host the infrastructure of RemoteController because it has no backend.
+But instead you can self-host if you want the TURN & STUN servers and then add them to the config.

+If you want to self-host a TURN server you can [try Coturn](https://github.com/coturn/coturn)

 ## How it works 👷‍♂️